cd13/Smartphone-Data-Analysis-Project/README.md

 - Downloads the dataset from the URL mentioned in section 2 and unzips it to create an UCI HAR Dataset folder in your working directory.
 - Reads in the files containing the test and train data, creates a data frame for each, and merges both data frames into one.
 - Extracts a subset of data from the data frame where the processed data variable names contain the string `mean` or `std`.
-The `meanFreq` and angle variables are included, resulting in a total of `88` variables, including the factor variables `subject` and `activity`.
+The `meanFreq` and `angle` variables are included, resulting in a total of `88` variables, including the variables `subject` and `activity`.
 - Appropriately labels the data frame with descriptive activity names in place of activity ids.
 - Updates the processed data variable names in the subsetted data frame to improve readibility.
-- Creates a new tidy data frame containing the average of processed data variable for each subject and each activity.
+- Creates a new tidy data frame containing the average of the processed data variables for each subject and each activity.
 This tidy data frame has `180 observations` and `88 columns`.
 - Writes the data in a table in the above format under the file `smartphonetidydataset.txt`.
 To read the file, the separator `,` is required.
 In R, the following code can be used, if the file is in the R working directory: